odoo/odoo/addons/gamification/doc/gamification_plan_howto.rst

-How to create new goal plan for my addon
+How to create new challenge for my addon
 ========================================

 Running example
 +++++++++++++++

 A module to create and manage groceries lists has been developped.
-To motivate users to use it, a goal plan is developped.
+To motivate users to use it, a challenge (gamification.goal.plan) is developped.
 This how to will explain the creation of a dedicated module and the XML file for the required data.

 Module
 ++++++

-The goal plan for my addon will consist of an auto-installed module containing only the definition of goals.
+The challenge for my addon will consist of an auto-installed module containing only the definition of goals.
 Goal type are quite technical to create and should not be seen or modified through the web interface.

 If our groceries module is called ``groceries``, the structure will be consisted of three addons :